-Patricia Ann McGrath is founder and CEO of a cosmetic business which in 2018 was valued in excess of $1 billion and she is heralded as the world’s most influential make-up artist.
-Born June 11, 1966 in Northampton, England, she is the daughter of Jean McGrath, once a struggling single mother of three children originally from Jamaica.
+Patricia Ann McGrath is founder and CEO of a cosmetics business that was valued in excess of $1 billion in 2018.
+She is heralded as the world’s most influential make-up artist.
+Born June 11, 1970 in Northampton, England, she is the daughter of Jean McGrath, once a struggling single mother of three children originally from Jamaica.
 Jean McGrath encouraged her daughter’s early interest in cosmetics, critiquing her childhood experiments with color and application.
-With minimal formal training, as a young woman living in London in the 1990s, McGrath connected with Edward Kobina Enninfu, the Afro-British fashion editor of the magazine i-D and the British version of Vogue, and with prominent fashion designers Alexander McQueen, Jil Sanders, and John Charles Galliano.
+With minimal formal training, as a young woman living in London in the 1990s, McGrath connected with Edward Kobina Enninfu, the Afro-British fashion editor of the magazine i-D and British Vogue, and prominent fashion designers Alexander McQueen, Jil Sanders, and John Charles Galliano.

 McGrath’s make-up creations graced the covers and pages of i-D, W, Harper’s Bazaar, and the American and foreign editions of Vogue.
 Recommendations from the world’s top fashion designers and photographers led to assignments from Prada, Versace, Givenchy, Louis Vuitton, Lanvin, Dior, Maison Margiela, Giorgio Armani, Yohji Yamamoto, Valentino, Loewe, Bottega Veneta, Balenciaga, Nina Ricci, and Calvin Klein among others.
-She directs major projects with as many as 75 assistants who call her “Mother” and works nearly 80 fashion shows per season in Milan, Italy, Paris, France, London, England, and New York City, with some shows paying her $40,000; and $10,000 per day for advertising campaigns.
+She directs major projects with as many as 75 assistants who call her “Mother” and works nearly 80 fashion shows per season in Milan, Italy, Paris, France, London, England, and New York City.
+Some earns as $40,000 per show and $10,000 per day for advertising campaigns.
 It is estimated she has earned tens of million dollars as a global beauty creative design director for Proctor & Gamble (Max Factor and CoverGirl) and as a consultant to Gucci and Dolce & Gabbana.

-Touted by industry observers as the world’s most influential and in-demand makeup artist, in October 2015 McGrath launched her own cosmetic business venture, Pat McGrath Labs, which she self-funded during its inaugural year.
+Touted by industry observers as the world’s most influential and in-demand makeup artist, in October 2015 McGrath launched her own cosmetics business venture, Pat McGrath Labs, which she self-funded during its inaugural year.
 Supermodels Stella Maxwell, Hailey Baldwin, and Bella Hadid attended the premier of the company’s first product, Gold 001, a gold eye shadow kit retailing at $40 that quickly sold out.
-In August 2016, she began accepting investors, its largest, New York City–based Eurazeo Brands, signing on in June 2018 with $60 million as a minority shareholder.
+In August 2016, she began accepting investors; the largest, New York City–based Eurazeo Brands, signed on as a minority shareholder in June 2018 with $60 million.